naseemkullah/lfs-warning/README.md

 This action scans files in commits of a pull request and will mark the pull request as failed, add a `lfs-detected!` label and reply with an issue comment if any of the following is true about any of the pull request files:

-- the file size is greater than the configured file size limit threshold.
+- The file size is greater than the configured file size limit threshold.
-- the file is tracked in LFS but is being checked-in as a regular file
+- The file is tracked in LFS but is being checked-in as a regular file
   - the current implementation of this check is that the file has git attribute `filter: lfs` but does not contain the string `version https://git-lfs.github.com/spec/v1'`

 ![pr-with-lfs-detected](https://user-images.githubusercontent.com/5770369/77542326-4cc7a400-6ea6-11ea-9d16-aa99be9b3240.png)